Lummiell/pede-se/README.md

 ### API

-For running de the API locally:
+For running the API locally:

 Move to the project folder with